nefarius/ViGEm.github.io/docs/projects/DsHidMini/HID-Device-Modes-Explained.md

     Use this mode with [DS4Windows](https://github.com/Ryochan7/DS4Windows/).

 **DualShock 4** mode.
 In this mode, the driver emulates a DualShock 4 with an artificial Vendor & Product ID supported by [DS4Windows](https://github.com/Ryochan7/DS4Windows/).
 You can use almost all features DS4Windows offers with a DualShock 3 (excluding nonexistent features like the track pad or the light bar) including **Xinput emulation**.

+The default LED behavior in this mode is the charging animation.
+Once the controller is picked up by DS4Windows, light bar changes will get translated to LED states (documentation in the works) and rumble requests passed through.